Local Heat Pump Services in Charleston & Lowcountry, SC

 Should I switch to Emergency Heat when it gets below 35 degrees outside?

-The Emergency Heat setting on your thermostat should only be used when your heat pump stops working or the thermostat malfunctions.
-In most cases, when the temperature outside dips below 35 degrees, your heat pump will automatically switch over to a secondary heat source.
+The Emergency Heat setting should generally be used only when your heat pump is not working properly or the thermostat malfunctions.
+In many systems, when outdoor temperatures drop below around 35°F, the heat pump may automatically switch to a secondary heat source (if your system has one) without needing you to manually enable Emergency Heat.

 How often should I change the air filter in my system?